samuel-book/stroke_outcome/intro.md

-# Predicting granular disability outcomes after treatment of stroke with thrombolysis (IVT) or thrombectomy (MT)
+# Predicting disability outcomes and utility after treatment of stroke with thrombolysis (IVT) or thrombectomy (MT)

 This online Jupyter describes the basic methodology for estimating disability outcomes for stroke patients, depending on time to treatment with intravenous thrombolysis (IVT) or mechanical thrombectomy (MT).
 The orignal code for the book may be found at [https://github.com/samuel-book/stroke_outcome](https://github.com/samuel-book/stroke_outcome).